sarkershantonu/sarkershantonu.github.io/_posts/2014/2014-01-27-singleton.md

 Singleton pattern is a way to keep an class one time creatable and accessible globally(so that every one can use that)

 ### What are the basic principles?
-a.
-Only one instance of the class can be created.
+- Only one instance of the class can be created.
-b.
-Provide a global access of the object
+- Provide a global access of the object

 So, to implement that two behavior in java/c#, we have to think ways to do that.
 As we know
 - If we keep the default constructor as private, it can not accessed by others